A character page for Mothra, the Shobijin (her twin fairies), and several similar and related characters.

 - Good Wings, Evil Wings: His image pretty much speaks for itself.
 The evil part isn't intentional mind you.

-- HeelFace Turn: His second fight with Godzilla didn't go well in his favor and nearly gets killed by him until Mothra intervened.
-She turned her attention towards Battra to fully rejuvenate him but Godzilla recovers and almost ended Mothra by firing his Atomic Ray underneath the parts of the Ferris Wheel to let it crush her.
+- HeelFace Turn: His second fight with Godzilla didn't go well in his favor, and was nearly killed by him until Mothra intervened.
+She turned her attention towards Battra to fully rejuvenate him, but Godzilla recovers and almost ended Mothra by firing his Atomic Ray underneath the parts of the Cosmo Clock 21 to let it crush her.
 Battra begins to have a change of heart and catches it in the nick of time returning the favor.

 - Heroic Sacrifice: Is killed by Godzilla while helping Mothra carry him out to sea.